pythonbrad/qwasar-learning/README.md

 ***

 ## Task
-Convert numeral to roman.
+Convert numeral to roman numerals.

 ## Description
-Convert numeral to roman.
+Convert numeral to roman numerals.

 ## Installation
-Required python.
+We only need to install python.

 ## Usage
+Run the following command to execute.
 ```
 python foo.py
 ```